Fabbrizio99/Thesis_ridgeline/ridgeline2.md

 # Interpretation of results

-- 2017 (pre-vaia): mature, healthy and homogeneous forest condition.
+- 2017 (pre-vaia): the statistics describe a mature, healthy, and homogeneous forest condition, with a fuzzy mean of 0.939 and a high NDVI average (0.795).
-- 2019 (post-vaia): the fuzzy curve is almost flat, and the NDVI values also decrease significantly after the fall.
+- 2019 (post-vaia): the fuzzy curve flattens and the mean drops to 0.290.
+The standard deviation peaks at 0.136, highlighting the maximum point of heterogeneity after the windthrow.
-- 2021-2025 (recover): in both graphs, we see a gradual shift of the medians to the right year after year.
+- 2021-2025 (recover): the data show a recovery trend.
+The delta increases linearly, reaching +0.202 in 2025.
+In 2025, the fuzzy mean reaches 0.687, and the standard deviation drops back to low levels (0.09).

 ```{r, eval=F}
       Area year NDVI_Mean NDVI_SD Fuzzy_Mean Delta_vs_2019